 All this “Global Warming” is really becoming a big joke.
 They may change the terminology to Climate Change in order to bamboozle us into thinking that our planet is out of control and if we don’t spend billions of dollars on fixing it soon, we will all die within a month.
-It’s funny how many of these scientific minds actually believe in the Creator God, yet they don’t put much faith into what He alone can accomplish.
+It’s funny how many of these great minds actually believe in the Creator God, yet they don’t put much faith into what He alone can accomplish.
 Over the thousands of years of mankind’s existence, there is still no one who can accurately predict the weather or do anything about it.
 But I digress.

 I love the change of seasons that my state boasts about.
 We have the best of all of them.
 It’s just that winter seems to occupy most of the year.
 But never fear!
 In a few months I’ll be complaining because of the heat.